 Look at this as less of a checklist and more as a guide to the kind of information that should be included:

-(And don’t miss the explanation of how to pull the situation analysis together or the Research Guide provided by the Business Library)
+(And don’t miss the explanation of how to pull the situation analysis together.)

 1. Brief History of the Brand (keep this section short; more focus should be put on the history of your client’s brand vs. your client’s corporate entity or parent company)